OSIsoft Enterprise UI Framework

 The challenge

 Legacy user interfaces, some nearly 20 years old, had become an obstacle to the client's growth.
-No two of their products' interaction models had anything in common with each other – their customers had to learn each product's conventions from scratch.
+No two of their products' interaction models had anything in common – their customers had to learn each product's conventions from scratch.

 To meet changing expectations, the client needed their products to become an integrated suite and deliver value on a new generation of devices, especially small-screen touch.
-Moving from product islands toward a holistic design language required unifying interactions across a diverse set of products.
+Moving from product islands toward a holistic design language required unifying interactions across diverse products.

-The client asked me to design a comprehensive UI framework to unify their fractured product experiences.
-This required more than a simple off-the-shelf template – their applications were filled with bespoke interactions and tailored controls that a commercial UI framework wouldn't handle elegantly.
+The client asked us to design a comprehensive UI framework to unify their fractured product experiences.
+This undertaking required more than a simple off-the-shelf template – their applications were filled with bespoke interactions and tailored controls that a commercial UI framework wouldn't handle elegantly.

 UI beauty shot